-Strong communication skills, both verbal and non-verbal, are essential for managing any classroom or group of children.
-Teachers use non-verbal communication to affirm or correct students’ behavior, as well as their learning.
+Strong communication skills, both verbal and nonverbal, are essential for managing any classroom or group of children.
+Teachers use nonverbal communication to convey additional meaning during lessons and to affirm or correct students’ behavior.

 Assistive technology, or AT, refers to any technology that is designed to help students who have learning disabilities.
 This can include physical or cognitive disabilities.
-Any device or piece of equipment that helps students compensate for their disability is considered assistive technology.
+Any device or piece of equipment that helps students with disabilities learn more effectively is considered assistive technology.

 Here are some common assistive technologies in classrooms today:

-- Screen Readers– these are used for students who are visually impaired.
+- Screen readers – used for students who are visually impaired.
 This software will read the student’s screen aloud for them to hear.

-- Text-to-Speech– this software reads documents aloud while students follow along.
+- Text-to-speech – software that reads documents aloud while students follow along.
 This is a great resource for students with dyslexia or disabilities that impair their ability to read.

-- Word Prediction– this is writing software that predicts what the student might want to say and offers a word bank of choices that the student can choose from when writing.
+- Word prediction – writing software that predicts what the student might want to write and offers a word bank of choices that the student can choose from when writing.
 This is a great tool for students who struggle with communicating their thoughts through writing.

-- FaceMouse- this is software that turns a webcam into a mouse.
-Students with restricted movement can benefit from this, because if they can control their head, they can operate a mouse without having to use their arms/hands.
+- FaceMOUSE – software that turns a webcam into a mouse.
+Students with restricted movement can benefit from this because if they can control their head, they can operate a mouse without having to use their arms/hands.

-Video Magnifier– this is a video camera used to magnify work for students who are visually impaired.
-Students see the work, in a much larger version, on a TV type screen.
+- Video Magnifier– a video camera used to magnify work for students who are visually impaired.
+Students see the work in a much larger version on a TV-type screen.